ssw5075839/COMP/README.md

 #Compressed-Sensing Sigma Delta ADC with SPG, OMP and CoSaMP
 This is a MATLAB simulation program for compressed-sensing sigma-delta analog to digital converter (ADC).
-For compressed sensing theory, please refer to my file [Theoretical_Background.md](https://github.com/ssw5075839/COMP/blob/master/Theoretical_Background.md).
+For compressed sensing theory, please refer to my file [Theoretical_Background.pdf](https://github.com/ssw5075839/COMP/blob/master/Theoretical_Background.pdf).
 In this Readme file, I will only briefly introduce the concepts and then give the code running instruction.

-##Compressed Sensing in Sigma Delta Analog to Digital Converter (ADC)
+## Compressed Sensing in Sigma Delta Analog to Digital Converter (ADC)
 We have covered all the mathematical fundamentals to understand compressed sensing.
 We know that when A obeys RIP, compressed sensing is feasible and the reconstruction algorithm is available either through BP or BPDN problem.
 Now, let us take a look on how to integrate this process into Sigma Delta ADC.

 The basic concepts of sigma delta ADC can be found in this book [Analog Integrated Circuit Design](https://www.amazon.com/Analog-Integrated-Circuit-Design-David/dp/0471144487/).
 Now let us analyze circuits model and explain how it works.